vpakarinen/langforge/README.md

 **LangForge** employs state-of-the-art language models fine-tuned specifically for translation tasks, this ensures that translations are not only accurate but also contextually relevant.

+Supports now multiple source and target languages, check the list for the languages codes.

 ## Core Features
 - **Wide Language Range:** Supports major global languages incl.
 Russian, Chinese, Hindi and Arabian
 - **High Accuracy:** Delivers precise translations by leveraging advanced machine learning techniques